AdobeDocs/real-time-cdp-collaboration.en/help/guide/permissions/manage-roles.md

 >
 >Adobe Real-Time Customer Data Platform (CDP) Collaboration is currently a beta product, available to select customers.
 The product and documentation are subject to change.
 Contact your Adobe representative to learn more.

 To manage user access to different components of the Real-Time CDP Collaboration UI, an [administrator](./mange-user-access.md#system-admin-gain-access) can define and assign roles.
 Roles define the access that an administrator or user has to [resources](https://experienceleague.adobe.com/en/docs/experience-platform/access-control/home#permissions){target=_blank} in your organization.
+This guide will provide information on the standard roles provided in Real-Time CDP Collaboration, as well as the individual permissions you that can be assign to custom roles.

+To begin managing roles, an administrator will need access to the Experience Platform product.
+For information on gaining administrative access, or on gaining access to Experience Platform, read the [manage user access](./mange-user-access.md#manage-user-access-through-permissions) guide.

 ## Standard roles {#standard-roles}